Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/100-stacked-column-chart.md

 You can also enable the `Minor Grid Lines` and customize the major and minor gridline style and color in the `Advanced Options` menu.

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/100-stacked-column-chart/category-grid-line-advanced-properties.png)

-When we enable the `Minor Grid Lines`, it will enable the gridlines.
-But it is hidden in bar.

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/100-stacked-column-chart/category-axis-minor-grid-lines.png)